YannickSpoerl/JavaOpenMensa/README.md

 You can initialize the meals in 2 ways: </br>
 * `data.initializeMeals(Canteen canteen)` initializes the meals of the canteen </br>
 * `canteen.initializeMeals(Data data)` also initializes the meals of the canteen </br>
-Once the meals of the canteen are initialized you can access them with following methods: </br>
+Once the meals of the canteen are initialized, you can access them with following methods: </br>
 * `canteen.getMeals()` returns all existing meals of the canteen </br>
 * `canteen.getMealsByDate(String date)` or </br>
 * `canteen.getMealsByDate(Set<String> dates)` or </br>